LOKE/orm/README.md

 myRepo.find({ age: {[Op.gt]: 18} })
 ```

-1) You can still use `$` operators by declaring them in the connection options using the field `operatorsAliases`.
+4) You can still use `$` operators by declaring them in the connection options using the field `operatorsAliases`.
 See sequelize documentation for more details.

+5) `sequelize`, `pg` and `mysql2` are now peer dependencies.
+You must install them yourself.

 ## Install

 `npm install @loke/orm`